h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 2. **Datasets**: View of current datasets.
 Other features for datasets include the options to add a dataset, get dataset details, visualize, split, predict, rename, download, and delete.

-3. **Autoviz**: For datasets, Driverless AI automatically selects data plots based on the most relevant data statistics, generates visualizations, and creates data plots that are most relevant from a statistical perspective based on the most relevant data statistics.
+3. **Autoviz**: The Visualization page shows all available graphs for the selected dataset.
+Note that the graphs on the Visualization page can vary based on the information in your dataset.
+You can also view and download logs that were generated during the visualization.

 4. **Experiments**: View of completed experiments.
 Experiments can be revised or deleted.